WKR92/haunted-matter/src/content/obsidian/home.md

 ### **Join the Journey!**

-📥 **Download a free adventure and experience the world for yourself!**
+**Download a free adventure and experience the world for yourself!**
-💬 **Tried my system?
+**Tried my system?
 Share your experience – I’d love to hear your thoughts!**

-Welcome to **Flesh Fills Spirit** – let’s tell unforgettable stories together.
+Welcome to **Haunted Matter** – let’s tell unforgettable stories together.